ChRotsides/Youtube_info_sender/README.md

 after installing all the modules go into the winser folder in node moudules and run cmd as admin in that folder type in cmd "nssm start api_test" to start the server.

-to get the data that the extension is sending you go to this url localhost:60024/getData
+To get the data that the extension is sending you go to this url hhtp://localhost:60024/getData